 “I’m going to have to go out and buy blue leg wraps and a blue blanket this afternoon,” she said.
 “It’s the only way he’ll be happy.”

 At once nodding sympathetically, and pinching my forearm as hard as I could so as to maintain my composure, I offered her some obviously needed support.
 I held up pretty well until she said, “Doctor Ramey, I never knew horses were so materialistic.”

 “Neither did I,” I said, moving quickly towards a quiet spot where I could lie down and hold my sides.

-Now blanketing certainly does do a couple of things.
-It may help keep some dirt off of your horse, which can be helpful if you’re at a show, perhaps saving you some grooming time.
-They provide a barrier against flies.
-Blankets certainly adorn them in a delightful color of your choice, which, hopefully, you can indulge without personal embarrassment.
+However, blanketing certainly does do a couple of things.
+It may help keep some dirt off of your horse, which can be helpful if you’re at a show.
+Maybe it’ll save you some grooming time.
+If you’ve decided that the perfect time to body clip your horse is just before the latest blast of arctic air comes your way, putting a blanket on him probably won’t hurt.
+Blankets certainly adorn horses in a delightful color of your choice, which not only allows you to express your latent interior design talents, but it allows you do so without much embarrassment for your horse, since horses are mostly color blind.
 However, blanketing does NOT do anything to limit the growth of the coat – coat growth is controlled mostly by day length (as the days get shorter, the coat gets longer, and vice versa).

 I’ve seen catalogs that try to sell you on the fact that not only does your horse need blanketing, he needs a different blanket for just about every conceivable temperature range.
 I haven’t seen the slightly chilly, light westerly breeze, 60% humidity model being marketed yet, but I’m sure it’s coming.
 What I’m saying is that if you are bound and determined to blanket your horse, at least don’t see how many of the darn things you can own.
 They take up a lot of storage space, too.